JamesLewis1998/Software_UpSkilling_Workspace/Discretion_and_Midas_Project/WebsiteOutline.md

 - Do different DBs need different security protocals in place
 - Protect against DoS attacks and DDoS attacks
-- Use of firewall against web app to monitor nw requests and check against access control lists to prevent requests from blocked ip address access to the web application
+- Is there a use of a firewall against web app to monitor nw requests and check against access control lists? - identify blocked IP Addresses
+- What Security considerations are in place to protect against this and how will the web app be pen tested to ensure there's no vulnerabilities

 ### Domain Name Translation to IP Address